-I pulled the hood and saw inches from my head a square hole in the top of the box just big enough to poke my head through, which I didn’t dare at the moment.
+I pulled off my hood and saw inches away from my head, in the top of my box, a square hole just big enough to poke my head through — yet I didn’t dare do so at the moment.

 “Place the hood on the top of the box, criminal.”

 Now the guard covered the square hole with the hood.
 I began the unspeakably awkward challenge of getting my clothes back on in a box too small to change your mind in.
 I found that if I wedged my butt into one corner, I could just barely lock my leg out straight in the diagonally opposite corner.
 I pitied one of our class officers, Major Ben S., a man well over six feet tall.

 And then it began — the audio stimulation.
 Piped through loudspeakers at tinnitus levels came recordings of morbid music, screams, babies crying… all measure of unbearable loudness.
 I bit at the thread on the seams of my blouse cuff until I popped the seam and extracted the earplugs.
 WONDERFUL EARPLUGS!
 I put them in and the fevered pitch of the shrill cacophony went dull.
 Of course, it didn’t go away altogether, but this was my James Rowe victory, to be sure.